NVIDIA/deepops/README.md

 __Provisioning:__

 Provision DGX nodes with the official DGX ISO over PXE boot using DGXie.
-Use the default password for `dgxuser`

-> The `scripts/do_ipmi.sh` script has these commands and can be looped over multiple hosts
+> Note: The `scripts/do_ipmi.sh` script has these commands and can be looped over multiple hosts

 Disable the DGX IPMI boot device selection 60s timeout, you only need to do this once for each DGX, but it is required: